Monroe Catholic High School not planning to have football in 2023

 The move to nine-man was originally going to take place due to a dwindling number of athletes.

-The News-Miner reported back in October that Monroe’s intentions were to field a nine-man team when enrolment numbers were down, but return to eleven-man when possible.
+The News-Miner reported back in October that Monroe’s intentions were to field a nine-man team when enrollment numbers were down, but return to eleven-man when possible.

 Unless something changes, Monroe will not be participating in any form of football this year.